aberke/quiz-widgets/README.md

 TODO
 ---

+- fix: refresh button jenky on mobile
 - on /new page shouldn't be able to take away an outcome that an answer points to
 - editable!
+- customize styling for outcomes?
 - Deal with Mongo Issues:
 	- migrate data: turn old questions with answer1 and answer2 into just answerList stuff
 	- there are orphaned documents because previously was not correctly handling DELETEquiz.
-There are questions, answers, outcomes, shares, that belong to a no longer existing quiz.
+AKA There are questions, answers, outcomes, shares, that belong to a no longer existing quiz.
-- in widget:
-	add other share options -- embed currently commented out (it is also hidden on mobile by the css)
+- add other share options
+	- embed currently commented out (it is also hidden on mobile by the css)
 - facebook app still in development mode
 - handle case of tie
 - deal with resize event?